michaelearncoding/AIagent-KnowledgeBase-Info-Retrieval-System-with-RAG-Pipeline-/README.md

 # OpenAI-API-KnowledgeBase-Retrieval-System
 This project leverages the powerful semantic understanding capabilities of OpenAI's models to create a company knowledge base retrieval system.
 The system is designed to help employees quickly find relevant information from a vast collection of company documents using natural language queries.

+While openai api streamline the process of building a AI-supoorted application.
+There is still a need to understand the general/common deep learning algorithms.

 ## Notice

 The code could run into a bug due to deprecated function/API methods.
 OpenAI API keeps updating.